 Following the cord cap manufacturer's instructions, connect the yellow and green wire to ground (earth), the brown wire to live, and the blue wire to neutral.
-Consult an electrician if you have any doubts about proper installation.
+The following table shows some pin identification schemes; consult an electrician if you have any doubts about proper installation.

+Warning!
 For protection from dangerous electric shock, the fixture must be grounded (earthed).
-The AC mains supply must be fitted with a fuse or circuit breaker and ground-fault protection.
+The AC mains supply shall be fitted with a fuse or circuit breaker and ground-fault protection.